Rich Text Editor / Document Model / Blocks / Paragraphs

 Widow/Orphan Control

-When the control uses paging some paragraphs may end up having only a single line in a page or column.
-A paragraph ending line that falls at the beginning of the next page or column is called a widow and a paragraph first line that appears by itself at the bottom of a page/column is called an orphan.
-Widow and orphan lines generally decrease the readability of the document when it is paginated.
-By default the control will not allow widow and orphan lines in paragraphs when in paged view, but you can disable this by setting the WidowOrphanControl property of the paragraph to false:
+When the control uses paging, some paragraphs may end up with only a single line on a page or column.
+A paragraph ending line that falls at the beginning of the next page or column is called a widow, while a paragraph's first line that appears by itself at the bottom of a page or column is called an orphan.
+Widow and orphan lines generally decrease the readability of a paginated document.
+By default, the control will not allow widow and orphan lines in paragraphs when in paged view.
+However, you can disable this by setting the WidowOrphanControl property of the paragraph to false.

 Changing the Tab Leader Style